U.S Department of Health & Human ServicesHHSNational Institutes of HealthNIHNCATSNCATSCTSA ProgramCTSA

 Privacy Policy

 Protecting your privacy is important to us.
 This privacy policy is designed for the National Center for Advancing Translational Sciences (NCATS) Clinical and Translational Science Awards (CTSA) Coordination, Communication, and Operations Support (CCOS) Center.
-The privacy policy pertains to the public website hosted on https://ccos-cc.ctsa.io/ and private portal maintained by CCOS.
+The privacy policy pertains to the public website and private portal maintained by CCOS.
 This document will be amended as needed and can be accessed using the CCOS site footer.
 By using the CCOS public website and/or private portal, you acknowledge this privacy policy.

 Security and Privacy